LGBT+ History Month 2025

 Advertising

 Queer history shouldn’t be contained to a single, short month every year.
 Thankfully, in London you can find some of the best gay bars and queer club nights in the world, along with special events that celebrate LGBTQIA+ life, all year round.
-But things really hit a peak in February, when hundreds of talks, workshops and festivals appear for LGBT+ History Month.

 From film screenings and alt-cabaret to queer history lectures and family-friendly crafts, prepare to be enlightened, inspired and entertained by a rainbow of celebratory events taking place across the capital.
-Here are some of our favourites
+Here are some of our favourites.

 RECOMMENDED: Check out our full guide to Queer London

-LGBTQ+ History Month in London
+LGBTQ+ History Month Events in London

 • Museums